AML/CTF Independent Review – What AUSTRAC Requires and Why It Matters

 • The Program has been adequately implemented

-• It complies with the AML/CTF Act and associated Rules
+• Complies with your obligations under the AML/CTF Act 2006 and associated rules.

 How often should Independent Reviews be Conducted?